RickBrannan/bible-comparison/README.md

 This is slightly different than variation units one finds in a standard Greek NT, where there are additions, omissions, differences, and word order differences.
 The output here is stated solely in terms of plusses (additions) and minuses (omissions).

-That said, `diff-match-patch` is easily accessible, well-proven, and provides a easy way to compute differences between two similar stings.
+That said, `diff-match-patch` is easily accessible, well-proven, and provides a easy way to compute differences between two similar strings.

 ## License